Summer study

 Intercultural Communication

-Provides a framework for analysing intercultural communication and cultural interaction to explore concepts of identity, ethnicity, culture, and ethnic relations in Aotearoa New Zealand and wider global spaces.
+This course provides a framework for analysing intercultural communication within mediated and non-mediated contexts.
+Introduces a critique of cultural interaction to explore concepts of identity, ethnicity, and culture.
+Examines the social and historical contexts of intercultural communication and ethnic relations in Aotearoa New Zealand, and wider global spaces.

 Full course details